 Being able to avoid traffic jams makes driving much more pleasurable.
 Nobody likes having to sit in traffic.
 Worse still, it’s usually pretty difficult to ascertain why exactly you might be in a bottleneck in the first place.
 So many of them seem to have no reason whatsoever!

-Thankfully, Garmin traffic will warn you of any traffic or accidents ahead and provide you with alternate routes.
-For the traffic updates function to work, your Garmin will need to have downloaded the Garmin Drive app so that it can access the latest information and provide smart notifications.
+Thankfully, Garmin traffic will warn you of any issues or accidents ahead and provide you with alternate routes.
+For the traffic updates function to work, your Garmin will need to have downloaded the Garmin Drive app so that it can access the latest information and provide alerts and smart notifications.

 By using your smartphone, Garmin can provide you with some real-time information.
-These include live streams from traffic cameras at major road junctions, which are useful to know whether traffic is flowing.
+These include live streams from monitoring cameras at major road junctions, which are useful to know whether traffic is flowing.

 Alternatively, you could obtain live parking data from many city centers, which could potentially save you a lot of time by not having to drive around until you find a parking space.